 Following the 1996 season, the Syracuse Chiefs changed their name to the Syracuse SkyChiefs.
 At the same time, they dropped their Native American imagery and replaced it with baseball bat-shaped fighter plane motif, as well as changed their team colors.
 In 2007, the team began calling themselves the Chiefs again, but they opted for a railroad chief-based visual identity.
 So what do we make of this?

 Verdict: Two distinct identities.
 And only two.
-Despite the missing years in the sky, there is identity continuity between the older Chiefs and the newer Chiefs, because the only real difference is the visual aesthetic.
-The SkyChiefs, however, have their own distinct identity due to the changed nickname and the changed visuals.
+Despite the missing years in the sky, there is identity continuity between the older Chiefs and the newer Chiefs, because the 3 of 4 (location, place name, nickname) provide continuity.
+The SkyChiefs, however, have their own distinct identity due to the changed nickname and changed visuals.

-Though I can’t think of any real-world examples off the top of my head, I’m fairly certain that there have been instances in the minors where only the team name changes, yet the other three criteria remain the same.
+Though I can’t think of any real-world examples off the top of my head, I’m fairly certain that there have been instances in the minors where only the team nickname changes, yet the other three criteria remain the same.
 The limiting factor here is that if the team retained their logos and such, the new nickname would have to be shoehorned in.
-Let’s imagine that the Ogden Raptors were to change their name to the Ogden Velicoceraptors, but keep everything else the same.
-Or if the Lansing Lugnuts become the Lansing Bolts, but keep the iconic disgruntled bolt logo and team colors.
-In either case, 3 of 4 is retained and there is identity continuity.
+Let’s imagine that the Ogden Raptors were to change their name to the Ogden Velicoceraptors, but kept everything else the same.
+Or if the Lansing Lugnuts were to become the Lansing Bolts, but retained the iconic disgruntled bolt logo and team colors.
+In either case, 3 of 4 is maintained and there is identity continuity.

 It’s heady stuff, but this is the 3 of 4 Rule in a nutshell.
-The MLG will be using this (as needed) as a guiding principle throughout the process of compiling the Defunct Identity Archive.
+The MLG will be using this, as needed, as a guiding principle throughout the process of creating team pages.
 Naturally, this is not a perfect rule.
 There are some fairly easy to identify loopholes, and I’m sure I’ll uncover more as I drill back in time with the DIA.

 Here’s one loophole that I’ve thought of.
 There are two distinct team identities that have been called the Jackson Generals; one a current member of the Southern League playing in Jackson, Tennessee, and the other, a defunct Texas League team that played in Jackson, Mississippi up until 1999.
-[MLG Note: the teams were only about 10 years away from coexisting, though I’m guessing the Tennessee club would have been forced to go with something else if the Mississippi team had still been around in 2010.]
-Now, if the current Generals had bought the same trademarks as the old Texas League Generals, and trotted out an identical visual aesthetic, then we would have a problem.
+Now, if the current Generals had (for some reason) bought the same trademarks as the old Texas League Generals, and trotted out an identical visual aesthetic, then we would have a problem.
 If that unlikely event were to happen, I suspect that I would call it two separate identities.
-But then the 3 of 4 rule would be broken.
+But then the 3 of 4 Rule would be broken.

 Rules are meant to be broken, right?